SCOIN (SCOIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SCOIN Historical Price

-According to the latest data gathered on SCOIN live price page, the current price of SCOIN is 0.00023859USD.
-The circulating supply of SCOIN(SCOIN) is 214.99M SCOIN , giving it a market capitalization of $51.25K.
+According to the latest data gathered on SCOIN live price page, the current price of SCOIN is 0USD.
+The circulating supply of SCOIN(SCOIN) is 214.99M SCOIN , giving it a market capitalization of $56.89K.

 The SCOIN Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SCOIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.